kcofoni/pmwiki-mcp/mcp-publication/PUBLICATION_GUIDE.md

 3. ✅ Submit your server metadata directly to the registry API
 4. ✅ The registry will verify that the Docker image exists and is accessible

 **Note**: Unlike Git-based workflows, `mcp-publisher` submits directly to the registry via API.
 It does **not** create forks, branches, commits, or pull requests.
-The submission is immediate and your server will appear in the registry once approved.
+The submission is processed immediately by the registry.

 ### Step 5: Verify Publication